-The specialty of Adolescent Medicine was brought to Cincinnati Children’s by Jerry Rauh, MD, in 1965.
-The fellowship program of Cincinnati Children’s Division of Adolescent Medicine was established in 1972.
-By 2014, 55 physicians had completed the training program.
-The program gained accreditation from the Accreditation Council for Graduate Medical Education (ACGME) in 1998.
+The specialty of Adolescent Medicine was established at Cincinnati Children’s Hospital by Jerry Rauh, MD, in 1965.
+The Adolescent Medicine fellowship program at Cincinnati Children’s was established in 1972 and gained accreditation from the Accreditation Council for Graduate Medical Education (ACGME) in 1998.